 Mistake #3: Not Being Aware of Costs

-If you’re like most students, money will probably play a large role in your decision of where to attend culinary school.
+If you’re like most students, money will probably play a large role in deciding where to attend culinary school.
 As with any educational investment, there are factors related to tuition, housing, and fees to take into consideration.

 However, culinary school adds another layer of challenge simply because the options are so diverse.
 From community colleges to private, four-year universities, you can complete culinary school for as a little as a few thousand dollars or as much as over one hundred thousand.